-- 75 percent of break room sink faucet handles
+1. 75 percent of breakroom sink faucet handles

 Wash your hands

-“It is very important to thoroughly wash your hands when you arrive at work, after using the restroom, and before and after eating,” says Dr. Cuenca.
-“Washing your hands the proper way takes about 20-30 seconds.
+“It is very important to thoroughly wash your hands when you arrive at work, after using the restroom and before and after eating,” says Dr. Lee.
+“Washing your hands the proper way takes about 20 to 30 seconds.
 An adequate washing of your hands should take about the same amount of time as it takes to sing the happy birthday song.”